What was the diet our Grandparents used?

 School days these ingredients were made into a sandwich with wholegrain bread made at home, a banana or apple completed the meal.
 A glass of plain milk was encouraged when children came home from school, in most cases no food wasoffered as it was thought dinner would not eaten if there were snacks at this time.

-Dinner was the meat and three veg I have heard many people laugh about, “the old people didn’t know how to cook”, seldom their sweets were just a piece of fruit.
+Dinner was the meat and three veg I have heard many people laugh about, “the old people didn’t know how to cook”, often their sweets were just a piece of fruit.
 Sweets were treats, only for special occasions like Christmas, Easter and Mothers day.
 The excitement those treat generated weeks before had to be seen to believed.

 The tiredness we see in children today just didn’t seem to be there.
 Why?